So Dan before we get started, why don’t you tell us a little bit about yourself and your background?

 3) long-term processes are more important than short-term gains.

 Tough ask, but yes.
 I think the key would be to get regulated in as many other countries as possible and pool the liquidity.
-This has been a bit of an industry wide issue for the expansion of bookmakers and betting exchanges in recent years.
+This has been a bit of an industry wide issue for the expansion of bookmakers and trading exchanges in recent years.

 Q. How do you go about researching or looking for opportunities of where to put your money next?